Links

 In a rare case, you might want to pass the query parameters for the other methods of API calls.
 Such as POST, PUT, and PATCH.
 To do so:

-Variables allow you to pass the dynamic values from your page, local state variable, or from any other source to the API calls.
+Variables allow you to pass the dynamic values from any part of your app to the API calls.
+Here's when they come in handy:

-• Passing auth token from local state variable to the request header of an API call
+• Sending an auth token from your app's state to an API call's request header.

-• Passing a username and password from TextField widgets on a page to the request body of an API call.
+• Using username and password from TextField widgets in the API call's request body.

 Creating variables